mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 Isn't it funny that Redux's so-called "actions" don't actually do anything?
 They're just objects, boring and simple.
 Wouldn't it be cool if you could actually make them **do** something?
 Like, say, make an Ajax call, or trigger other actions?
 Because reducers are supposed to be pure we couldn't put that work inside a reducer.
 If you wanted an action to **do** something, that code would need to live inside a function.
 It would be nice if an action creator could return a function instead of an action object and that is what redux-thunk does.
 It is a simple middleware that looks at every action that passes through the system, and if it's a function, it calls that function.
 That's all it does.

 Normally `dispatch()` accepts only action object. redux-thunk allows you to pass a function to `dispatch()`.

+With redux-thunk, we are not limited to a single action, we can dispatches multiple actions down the pipeline to reducers.

 ## Middleware